What did Jesus really mean when He said, “Do not judge?”

 It makes us question not only everything we do but every motive behind it.
 It’s the greatest sermon ever preached, but hard to understand and apply to our lives.
 Like a surgeon, Jesus cuts us deep to heal us.
 His message to us is simple, “Do Not Be Like the Hypocrites.”
 A kingdom citizen must be different.

-20 Replies to “What did Jesus really mean when He said, “Do not judge?””
+20 thoughts on “What did Jesus really mean when He said, “Do not judge?””

 1. Hello Alice,